gaaclarke/HelloFlutter/README.md

 # Flutter in Unity

-This is a small proof of concept showing Flutter embedded in Unity.
+This is a small proof-of-concept showing Flutter embedded in Unity.

 ![](docs/screenshot.png)

 ## Limitations

-Right now this proof-of-concept only support macOS; rendering Flutter inside of the Unity Editor and also in built applications.
+Right now this proof-of-concept only supports macOS; rendering Flutter inside of the Unity Editor and also in built applications.
 It is using the Software renderer but could be made to work with any backend.